 Can you see the word “Secure” or an image of a padlock in your web browser’s address bar?
 This indicates that a website is secure.

 Do legitimate, reputable websites link to this site?
-This could indicate that the site is trusted and respected.
+This could mean it’s respectable.

 Finder survey: Are men or women more likely to have money invested in cryptocurrency?